 How To Teach Your Child a Second Language

-- Hearing is learning – children have a pronounced ability to pick up and learn different sounds until the age of three.
+Hearing is learning.
+Children have a pronounced ability to pick up and learn different sounds until the age of three.
 This is crucial for fluency in some languages, so keep in mind that you have to get an early start.

-- Immersion is key – if you or your partner speak a foreign language, make sure you use it around the child.
+Immersion is key.
+If you or your partner speak a foreign language, make sure you use it around the child.
 If you’re monolingual, hiring a bilingual babysitter can help a lot.
 Encourage that person to speak to your child in the target language, teaching them how to say the words they already know in another language.

-- Augment learning with foreign language apps for kids – there’s nothing that a child loves more than a shiny new smartphone, right?
+Augment learning with foreign language apps for kids.
+There’s nothing that a child loves more than a shiny new smartphone, right?
 We’re all guilty of occasionally using them as pacifiers.
 However, you could choose to avoid that cop out and instead invest in a foreign language app for kids.
 That way, you get some peace and quiet, and your toddler gets to learn in a new, fun way.
 Apps like Zoolingo also give you a chance to access hundreds of teaching games, all ready for when you’re running out of ideas.

-Bilingualism Takes Effort, But Your Child Deserves It
+Foreign Language for Kids Takes Effort, But Your Child Deserves It

 You’re probably asking yourself: ‘Can toddlers learn a second language?
 Really learn it?’

 Of course they can.
 There are literally millions of kids growing up in bilingual households.
 It’s a process, and it does take some time, but soon enough, your toddler will be making great progress in two languages!
 And a happy toddler equals happy (and proud) parents.